findhit/coreos/docs/cli/production-ready-cluster.md

 After reviewing some CoreOS architectures we finally edited this to respond to architecture changes needs.

-As so, we added a `role` option to specify if node is part of cluster `services` providers or just a `worker`.
+As so, we added a `role` option to specify if node is part of cluster `boss` providers or just a `worker`.

 The example we will provide to you on this guide consists into: